nasa/fprime/COSMOS/README.md

 The only command line argument that the tool takes is the location of Topology XML file.
 It should start at the directory of the command line and look like "../../Ref/Top/RefTopologyAppAi.xml"

 As the Topology XML files only contain information regarding command and telemetry packets, **all changes to communication protocol and shared command/telemetry packet items should be manually entered into the CosmosUtil module in the util directory and into the command and telemetry header files generated within the deployment's COSMOS cmd_tlm directory respectively**.
 The default for these protocols and headers are the fields for the Fprime Reference Application.
+Also, serializable types for command / event arguments and channels are not supported.
+These will be skipped over in the autocoding process.

 In addition to adding targets based on Topology XML files, the tool is able to remove targets via the command-line option "-r TARGET_NAME".
 The SYSTEM target should never be deleted, because COSMOS uses it in the background for all other targets.